Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Coincidence limit of the Seeley-DeWitt coefficients

-and we have not written $\eta_2$ since it does not enter the expression of the $a_2$.
-By specializing to maximally symmetric spaces as in Eq.\ \eqref{eq:a2-minimal-fourth-order-max-sym} and employing the result of the trace of the curvature squared acting on vectors Eq.\ \eqref{eq:trace-curv-vector} we get the contribution due to the vectors as
+where, using $\square \rightarrow \square + \frac{R}{12}$, we find { } and we have not written $\eta_2$ since it does not enter the expression of the $a_2$.
+By specializing to maximally symmetric spaces as in Eq.\ \eqref{eq:a2-minimal-fourth-order-max-sym} and employing the result of the trace of the curvature squared acting on vectors Eq.\ \eqref{eq:trace-curv-vector} we get the contribution due to the vectors as { }

 Now we turn to the contribution due to the scalar sector, see Eq. \eqref{eq:formal-trace-2forms}.
 In complete analogy, the parameterization for such a sector is